 Founded in 1967 by two spiritual masters, Dr. Akong Tulku Rinpoche and Chogyam Trungpa Rinpoche, Samye Ling was the first Tibetan Buddhist Centre to be established in the West and was named after Samye, the very first monastery to be established in Tibet.
 More details

-Samye Ling is home to a residential community of over 60 people, made up of both monastic and lay volunteers.
+Samye Ling is home to a residential community of around 40 people, made up of both monastic and lay volunteers.
 It is not a requirement to be a Buddhist to live here, but residents are expected to live according to the Five Golden Rules:

 1. To protect life and refrain from killing.